carlosrl19/Sky/README.md

   ==> Themes -> ~/.config/themes/

-  ==> Gaps script must to be in ~/Code/ because xfce config have this config.
+  ==> Gaps script must to be in /usr/bin/ because xfce-keyboard-shortcuts have this config.
 It can be modify in same config file

 <h1>